digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Reset the device
 ----------------

-It may be necessary to reset the XBee device when the system is not operating properly or you are initializing the system.
-All the XBee device classes of the XBee API provide the ``reset()`` method to perform a software reset on the local or remote XBee module.
+It may be necessary to reset the XBee when the system is not operating properly or you are initializing the system.
+All the XBee classes of the XBee API provide the ``reset()`` method to perform a software reset on the local or remote XBee module.

-In local modules, the ``reset()`` method blocks until a confirmation from the module is received, which usually takes one or two seconds.
+In local modules, the ``reset()`` method blocks until a confirmation from the module is received, which, usually, takes one or two seconds.
 Remote modules do not send any kind of confirmation, so the method does not block when resetting them.